-The post Four Things to Get Excited About for Mountain Bike Season appeared first on REI Co-op Journal.
+The post Colorado’s Roaring Fork Valley Receives Gold-Level Recognition for Mountain Biking appeared first on REI Co-op Journal.

 Athens County in Southeastern Ohio could very well become Appalachia’s next mountain biking hub.
 At the heart of that potential lies the Baileys Mountain Bike Trail System, a proposed 88-mile network of singletrack that will weave through 9,000 acres of the Wayne National Forest.
 Few public roads bisect the Baileys tract, so for trail builders, […]

 The post Pioneering a New Way to Pay for Trail Building in Rural America appeared first on REI Co-op Journal.

 Plant-based meat has slowly been making its way into the mainstream, thanks to successful efforts to engineer new products that taste like meat.
 It’s showing up in fast-food joints, Michelin-starred restaurants and even your local grocery store, which is where we step in.
 We wondered how we could bring the meatless trend into the outdoors […]

 The post These Plant-Based Meat Camp Recipes Taste Like the Real Deal appeared first on REI Co-op Journal.